sarisabban/MiraMar/README.md

 ```

 ## How to use:
-The goal is to build a cyclic polypeptide molecule, one amino acid at a time, going around an elliptical path.
+The goal is to build a cyclic polypeptide molecule, one amino acid at a time, going around an elliptical path, while hitting specific targets.

 `pip install numpy gym pytorch tainshou git+https://github.com/sarisabban/Pose`